Vinothinithanancheziyan/Kart-i-quo/README.md

 ***

-# 🟪 FinMate
+# 🟪 Kart-i-quo

-*FinMate* is a modern, AI-powered personal finance management app built for everyday professionals, students, and families.
+*Kart-i-quo* is a modern, AI-powered personal finance management app built for everyday professionals, students, and families.
 Track your expenses, set and achieve savings goals, manage recurring costs, and grow your financial confidence—all in a sleek, secure, and intuitive platform.

 ***